 Unless we learn how to humbly tell each other our giving stories, our churches will not learn to give.

-church encouragement example giving stewardship stories
+example stories church encouragement giving stewardship

 Are we truly obeying the command to love our neighbor as ourselves if we're storing up money for potential future needs when our neighbor is laboring today under actual present needs?